miralea/DQGlyco/README.md

 ---

-### Figures and Tables
+#### Figures and Tables

-In [*analysis/data_analysis/figures_tables_supplements*](analysis/data_analysis/figures_tables_supplements) code used to generate all figures, tables and supplementary data is deposited.
+In [*analysis/data_analysis/figures_tables_supplements*](analysis/data_analysis/figures_tables_supplements) code used to generate all data analysis figures, tables and supplementary data is deposited.
 Code either starts from the processed results or results of the analyses described in [*analysis/data_analysis*](analysis/data_analysis).
 Please reach out in case of questions (mira.burtscher(at)embl.de).
 Please note that figure colour, legends, axis title etc were modified in Inkscape to be included in the final manuscripts, so slight differences arise from that.

 ### 2. Structural analysis

 The structural analysis code can be found in [*analysis/structural_analysis*](analysis/structural_analysis) and has a separate README with additional explanation.

+### 3. Example analysis

+The example analysis in [*analysis/example_analysis*](analysis/example_analysis) comes as a quarto file which can be downloaded and executed or as an interactie html to explore.
+We provide the data to try this workflow script in the contained data folder.